-Small Business Minnesota has held separate meetings with the MNsure board chair, the new MNsure CEO and small-business oversight committee members to express our concerns and make recommendations.
+Small Business Dallas has held separate meetings with the MNsure board chair, the new MNsure CEO and small-business oversight committee members to express our concerns and make recommendations.
 Many of our recommendations have been enacted.

 Representation of small business on the MNsure board and on the small business advisory committee remains a concern.
 Chambers’ staffers are not business owners and are too far removed to properly represent small business.
 We need a savvy business owner who understands the experience of most small business owners.
 We ask that the legislature act on this.
-Small Business Minnesota would like to offer or review screening questions for this position.
+Small Business Dallas would like to offer or review screening questions for this position.

 Transit and transportation to get employees to work and goods to market

 Last session, the legislature failed to increase funding for transit and infrastructure, leaving about 40 percent of the state’s critical transit maintenance needs unfunded.
 Meanwhile bridges are unsafe, roads are at capacity and our transit system is behind the rest of the nation causing us to lose businesses and employees to other states.
 We support proper and adequate funding so that employees can get to work and goods can go to market in a safe, efficient and effective manner.